 What Are the Risks?

 If you smoke or eat marijuana, it can make you feel dizzy, weak, confused, sleepy, or moody.
 And smoking it on a regular basis could harm your heart and lung health over time.
+Regular use could also lead to addiction and other problems.
 Short-term use doesn’t seem to be bad for your general health.

 Marijuana is legal for medical use in more than half the states in the U.S. But each state has different laws about how you can buy it or how much you can have.
 In several states, it’s still illegal to have it even if you have a medical problem that it could treat.